Privacy Act 2020

 1. should not be proceeded with.

-2. If the Commissioner determines that a complaint has substance, the Commissioner must use best endeavours to secure a settlement of the complaint and an assurance of the kind specified in section 83(1).
+2. If the Commissioner determines that a complaint has substance and considers it appropriate to do so, the Commissioner must use best endeavours to secure a settlement of the complaint and an assurance of the kind specified in section 83(1).

-3. If the Commissioner determines that a matter that is the subject of an investigation should be proceeded with, the Commissioner must use best endeavours to secure an assurance of the kind specified in section 83(2).
+3. If the Commissioner determines that a matter that is the subject of an investigation should be proceeded with and considers it appropriate to do so, the Commissioner must use best endeavours to secure an assurance of the kind specified in section 83(2).

 4. If the complaint or matter has not been resolved despite the Commissioner using best endeavours, the Commissioner may do either or both of the following: